awslabs/landing-zone-accelerator-on-aws/container/README.md

 ```
 Failed to publish asset AWSAccelerator-LoggingStack-<ACCOUNT_ID>-<REGION>
-Bucket named 'cdk-accel-assets-<MANAGEMENT_ACCOUNT_ID>-<REGION>' exists, but we dont have access to it.
+Bucket named 'cdk-accel-assets-<MANAGEMENT_ACCOUNT_ID>-<REGION>' exists, but we don't have access to it.
 ```

 ##### Cause